Endride: Other characters

 An eccentric scientist who used to be a Royal Researcher, until he questioned Delzaine's plans for reconstructing the Babel.
 In order to slow down its reconstruction, Pascal tampered with Babel's plans, so it could not be finished without him.
 He was Emilio's tutor as a child, until he was banished from the castle by Delzaine for questioning his motives on restoring the ruins.
-He doesn't have a Warp Relic, but he does have all sorts of crazy inventions which he sometimes shows off.
-Despite being a scientist, Pascal isn't afraid of taking risks and relying on his strong intuition.
-He believes that Endora and the surface should remain separate from each other, therefore he plans of destroying Babel once they send Shun back to the surface.
+He does not have a Warp Relic, but he does have all sorts of crazy inventions which he sometimes shows off.
+Despite being a scientist, Pascal is not afraid of taking risks and relying on his strong intuition.
+He believes that Endora and the surface should remain separate from each other, therefore he plans to destroy Babel once they send Shun back to the surface.